JenArmenta/JenArmenta/README.md

 Hi, I’m @JenArmenta!

 I am a Coach, certified Scrum Master and leader.
 I have a passion for helping teams and individuals thrive by creating a safe environment that fosters team growth and collaboration.
-I am hoping to take all of my years as a coach, combine them with my new tech skills and find a new meaningful and exciting career.

 I’m currently enrolled in the Frontend Developer Training Program through Skillcrush.
 I have finished the HTML, CSS, Git and Responsive design classes.
 I am currently in the middle of JavaScript and React is next!